-As an ABBYY VAR, UFC has been able to understand and experience firsthand how a customer’s experience with the product is enriched when customers choose to use a VAR for both the sale and services of a project.
+As an ABBYY partner and VAR, UFC has been able to understand and experience firsthand how a customer’s experience with the product is enriched when customers choose to use a VAR for both the sale and services of a project.

 The first benefit is a VAR’s ability to focus on providing high quality services to their customers.
 Because the VAR does not have to create new products themselves but resell for a vendor, they are able to make assisting their customers their highest priority.
 We have seen this characteristic play out within our company, as interacting and providing assistance to our customers is a major part of our day.
 If we were focused on creating new products and upgrades, our business efforts may not be as concentrated on providing excellent customer service as what they need to be.
 As a VAR, we are able to not only provide the customer with the product, but we are also able to provide assistance to them in a manner that will allow them to maximize the benefits that the product was designed to provide.
 “UFC puts the ‘value added’ in the VAR acronym by making the best experience for our clients both throughout the sales process and the implementation process,” says Travis Spangler, Director of Sales and Operations for UFC.

 The next benefit is the high qualification levels of the VAR personnel.
 The personnel of a VAR are actually required to be trained in their field before they begin assisting customers with the product.
 So, when a customer contacts a member of the VAR’s service team, they are not just contacting a person who has experience with assisting customers, but they are contacting a trained professional.
 When you’re choosing a VAR, make sure you ask this question: “Is your personnel certified in the vendor’s software and what levels of certification do they have?”